ben-xD/push/README.md

-# Push
+# `Push`, for Flutter

-This is a federated package.
+Handles push notifications - including background notification, alert notifications and notification taps - all without installing Firebase on Flutter running on any host platform (except for Android).

-- For usage, take a look at the push "app-facing" package, [Push](push).
+- For information about `Push`, take a look at the [push "app-facing" package](push/README.md).
-- For installation, see the platform specific package.

 # Why federated?